demisto/content-docs/content-repo/extra-docs/articles/ransomware.md

 ---
 id: ransomware
 title: Ransomware
+description: Identify, investigate, and contain the ransomware attack.
 ---
 > **Note**: Post Intrusion Ransomware Investigation is a beta playbook, which lets you implement and test pre-release software.
 Since the playbook is beta, it might contain bugs.
 Updates to the pack during the beta phase might include non-backward compatible features.
 We appreciate your feedback on the quality and usability of the pack to help us identify issues, fix them, and continually improve.